chatvector-ai/chatvector-ai/sdk/typescript/DESIGN.md

 | `listSessions` | `GET /sessions` | direct, unpaginated backend response; no SDK pagination |
 | other session methods | `/sessions` and `/sessions/{sessionId}` | create, get, delete |

+The backend currently exposes only `POST /upload`; the `/ingest` route is a forward-compatibility shim matching the Python SDK.
+On today's backend every `uploadDocument` call will receive a 404 from `/ingest` and transparently fall back to `/upload`.

 ### Request lifecycle

 ```mermaid